Code4HR/welcome/index.md

 ## What to Expect
 You can apply your skills and expertise to work on an existing problem or project you care about like:

-* Improving park access
+* Improving park access.
-* Helping the fire department locate fire hydrants
+* Helping the fire department locate fire hydrants.
-* Launching a web app to find your city bus
+* Launching a web app to find your city bus.
-* Creating an app to help residents find information about your city
+* Creating an app to help residents find information about your city.
-* Helping residents get up-to-date information on the status of blighted properties in their community
+* Helping residents get up-to-date information on the status of blighted properties in their community.
-* Creating an app that allows parents to track their child’s bus in real time
+* Creating an app that allows parents to track their child’s bus in real time.
 * Create apps.
 Design websites.
 Organize events.
 Write copy.
 And more!
 * Hang out with other civic hackers, eat pizza and drink beverages.